dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2601.md

 Think of Main as the dirtiest of all the dirty components.

 Consider the following Main component from a recent version of Hunt the Wumpus.
-Notice how it loads up all the strings that we don’t want the main body of the code to know about.
+Notice how it loads up all the strings that we don't want the main body of the code to know about.

 public class Main implements HtwMessageReceiver {